py2c/LeetCode30DaysOfJs/README.md

 # LeetCode30DaysOfJs

-# Multiple Cooding Challenges from easy to hard from leetcode
+# Multiple Coding Challenges from easy to hard from leetcode